pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 {icon: github}
 B> Git tag: [chapter-2-domain-models-step-1](https://github.com/pycabook/rentomatic/tree/chapter-2-domain-models-step-1)

-The model is very simple, and requires no further explanation.
+The model is very simple and requires no further explanation.
 Given that we will receive data to initialise this model from other layers, and that this data is likely to be a dictionary, it is useful to create a method that initialises the model from this type of structure.
 The test for this method is

 ``` python
 def test_room_model_from_dict():